haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 ## Contact

 If you would like to join us, introduce yourself on the [haiku-development](https://www.freelists.org/list/haiku-development) mailing list, [forums](https://discuss.haiku-os.org) or visit us on IRC [#haiku](irc://chat.freenode.net/haiku) channel.
 In the meantime, download a [nightly](https://download.haiku-os.org), and spin up a VM, or install it on that spare laptop that has been collecting dust for years.
-See it for yourself.
+Experience Haiku for yourself.

 Let's make the first Haiku stable release a reality.